 How To Make Stovetop Rice Pudding

 Wash the rice and drain.
-Add boiling water to the rice on the stove top.
-Bring to a boil then reduce the heat and cover.
+Add boiling water to the rice on the stovetop.
+Bring to a boil then reduce the heat to low and cover.
 Cook the rice until tender.

 Crush the mastic with a teaspoon of sugar.
 I was taught to crush mastic like this because it help it crush into a powder instead of a gummy mess.
 You can crush it in a mortar and pestle or just place the mastic and sugar in a ziplock bag and smash with something heavy until you get a fine powder.